 Another charge commonly used is the expense charge, which also has a maximum limit.
 Most companies will make very conservative guarantees to their clients.
 Current interest rates play a big role in determining projections.
 These projections are very important for interest-sensitive policies.

 Of all the available policies, universal life is the most flexible.
 Here, all the elements of the policy are treated separately and you’re allowed to change or skip the premium payments as well as change the death benefit effortlessly compared to other policies.
 You have two options of death benefits to choose from with this policy.

-It accumulates the cash value which is based upon the interest, expenses and any mortality charges assumed.
+It accumulates the cash value, which is based on the interest, expenses, and any mortality charges assumed.
 These assumptions need to be realistic to keep you from paying more just to keep the policy from lapsing or decreasing.